 IRI FieldShield is a robust startpoint data security, privacy law compliance, and test data provisioning package that finds, classifies, and consistently shields personally identifiable information (PII) in multiple database tables and structured (flat or compressed) file formats -- on premise or in the cloud, static or streaming -- with one or more data masking functions.

 Click on the technical attributes of FieldShield below to learn more:

 According to Gartner's data masking analysts, only about half of enterprises with sensitive data at rest know where it is.
-Included cross-platform DB and file profiling tools in FieldShield find, classify, and diagram PII based on pattern and fuzzy search matches.
+Included cross-platform DB and file profiling tools in FieldShield classify, locate, and diagram PII based on pattern, value-lookup, and fuzzy search matches.
 Additional search wizards automate the discovery of PII based on data classes, column names, and RegEx patterns across multiple files, tables, schemas and databases.

-FieldShield users can apply the same or different functions to any number of columns, in any number of sources, simultaneously.
+FieldShield users can apply the same or different functions to any number of columns in any number of sources, simultaneously.
 FieldShield delivers data-centric protection in 14 off-the-shelf functional categories, and the ability to define (customize) your own masking routine:

 - multiple, NSA suite B and FIPS-compliant encryption and decryption algorithms, including format-preserving encryption